 The main goal of SDN is to permit network engineers and operating administrators to reply rapidly to changing business requirements.
 Well, in a software-defined network, there is a network administrator that can shape the traffic from a centralized control console and all this without having to touch the individual switches.

 In turn, it can deliver services wherever and whenever they are needed in the network horizon.
 For this, there is no need for any specific devices, a server or other hardware components to be connected to.
 Furthermore, the key technologies for SDN implementation are quite a functional separation, automation and network virtualization through programmability.

 Let’ see what is the difference between SDN and NFV?

 At times, in many cases, the SDN will also be linked to the server virtualization, offering the glue that sticks the virtual networks together.
-This may also consist NFV, but not essentially.
-NFV is actually a process of moving services such as – firewalls, load balancing and intrusion prevention systems that are away from dedicated hardware into a virtualized environment.
-And this is also a part of a wider movement toward the virtualization of applications and services.
+It may also consist of NFV, but not essentially.
+NFV is a process of moving services such as – firewalls, load balancing and intrusion prevention systems that are away from dedicated hardware into a virtualized environment.
+And this is also part of a wider movement toward the virtualization of applications and services.

 Have a look at the summary, to understand the difference between the two:

 |Reason for Being||Separation of control and data, centralization of control and programmability of network||Relocation of network functions from dedicated appliances to generic servers|